Skip to main content

 Some machines do both a PET and CT scan at the same time (PET/CT scan).
 This lets the doctor see areas that "light up" on the PET scan in more detail.

-PET scans can be helpful in deciding if an adrenal tumor is likely to be benign or malignant (cancer), and if it may have spread.
+PET scans can be helpful in deciding if an adrenal tumor is likely to be malignant (cancer), and if it has spread.

 Other tests